maki-nage/makinage/README.rst

     :alt: Documentation

-Maki Nage is a Python stream processing framework for data scientists.
-It provides **expressive** and **extensible** APIs, allowing to speed up the development of stream applications.
+Maki Nage is a Python stream processing library and framework.
+It provides **expressive** and **extensible** APIs.
+Maki Nage speeds up the development of stream applications.
 It can be used to process **stream** and **batch** data.
 More than that, it allows to develop an application with batch data, and deploy it as a **Kafka micro-service**.

 `Read the book <https://www.makinage.org/doc/makinage-book/latest/index.html>`_ to learn more.